If you’re having symptoms of Graves’ disease after thyroidectomy, the problem may not be Graves.

 · Dry skin

-The irony here is that while a patient’s body is starving for nutrients, it has an amazing capacity to convert everything to weight gain, another unfortunate side effect.
+The irony here is that while a patient’s body is starving for nutrients, even with a normal diet, it has an amazing capacity to convert everything to weight gain, another unfortunate side effect.
 I guess the old adage is true when your dieting and your body thinks it’s starving it won’t lose weight.
 So, what can you do about it?
 There are a few things that you can do to help improve stomach acid and help your body replenish the nutrients it’s deficient in.

 How to address Low Stomach Acid –